microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-update.md

 |Content-Type|application/json.
 Required.|

 ## Request body
 In the request body, supply the new values for the fileStorageContainer properties.
 Existing properties that are not included in the request body will maintain their previous values.
-For best performance you shouldn't include existing values that haven't changed.
+To optimize performance, you shouldn't include existing values that haven't changed.

-**Note**: Not all fileStorageContaienr properties can be mutated via this API.
+**Note**: Not all fileStorageContaienr properties can be changed via this API.

 ## Response